-Geometric Dimensioning and tolerance is a very important feature in any software.
+Geometric Dimensioning and tolerance is a very important features in any software.
 In SolidWorks, you can either add Tolerance in a part of an assembly file or can add it to the 2D sheet.
 We get the freedom to choose when to add tolerance in any part.

 Tolerance is a very important part of any drawing and plays a very crucial role in Manufacturing.
 Hence, knowing the steps to add tolerances to any drawing sheet is necessary.
 The types of tolerances in SolidWorks are None, Basic, Bilateral, Limit, Symmetric, MIN, MAX, Fit, Fit with tolerance, or Fit (tolerance only).